-1.2.1 All en

-All employees of the City who are Union members, as a condition of continued employment, shall remain members in good standing of the Union according to the constitution and bylaws of the Union.
+1.2.1 All employees of the City who are Union members, as a condition of employment, shall remain members is good standing of the Union according to the constitution and bylaws of the Union.
 All new employees shall, as a condition of continued employment, become and remain members in good standing in the Union within thirty (30) days of employment.
 The Union will hold the City blameless for any necessary action under this clause.